 Intangible assets are stated at cost less accumulated amortisation and accumulated impairment losses.
 Amortisation is calculated on a straight-line basis to write off the cost of the intangible assets over their estimated useful lives of 5 years.
 The amortisation period and method are reviewed at each financial year-end.
-The effects of any revision are recognised in the Statement of Comprehensive Income when the changes arise.
+The effects of any revision are recognised in income or expenditure when the changes arise.

-On disposal of an item of intangible assets, the difference between the net disposal proceeds and its carrying amount is taken to the Statement of Comprehensive Income.
+On disposal of an item of intangible assets, the difference between the net disposal proceeds and its carrying amount is taken to income or expenditure.

-d) Development projects-in-progress
+(d) Development projects-in-progress